digital-asset/davl/notes/diary.md

 - The rewrite for V2 of the DAML model is now complete (as planned in the redesign.text).
 And merged into master.

-Following discussions during the GetTogether, there are sime changes we might try:
+Following discussions during the GetTogether, there are some changes we might try:

 (A) Try (again) to avoid explicit management of observers everywhere, by using a disclosure technique to allow partys to see contracts which they are not an observer of.
 Previously, Bernhard suggested something similar(identical?), but I didn't manage to get it to work.
 But with new insight, I want to try again.